- Read our review guidelines

 There is another launch site at Babb Landing at the Pioneer Village, just a short drive north of Steffee Landing.
 The Pioneer Village has parking, restrooms and a collection of historic buildings.

-There are parts of Shingle Creek that are not navigable but there is a two mile paddling trail where you can see lots of wildlife, including plenty of alligators and bird life.
+There are parts of Shingle Creek that are not navigable but there is a two mile paddling trail where you can see lots of wildlife, including plenty of alligators to kayak with and bird life.

 The Indian River Lagoon is located on the east coast of Central Florida and is just an hour’s drive from Orlando.
 This coastal river lagoon can be a popular place for kayak fishing, as well as night kayaking to experience the natural phenomenon that is bioluminescence.